renehorstmann/rhc/style.md

 ### <a name="S-oo-simple"></a>Simple machine
 A little example of a simple "machine" class was already shown in chapter [Naming structs (use cases)](#S-naming-structs-usecases).
-If you know that there will never be more than one instance of your class, go the procedure way:
+If you know that there will never be more than one instance of your class, go the procedure way.
+Examples for this style include loggers and systeminfo machines.

 ```c
 // max.
 1 instance of Foo